Sean Murphy Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.7 K/9, which ranks 19th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Marlins pitching staff ranks 19th in MLB.

-- The Marlins' 4.48 team ERA ranks 18th among all MLB pitching staffs.
+- The Marlins have a 4.53 team ERA that ranks 20th across all league pitching staffs.

+- Marlins pitchers combine to give up 37 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

+- Garrett (1-0) takes the mound for the Marlins in his fifth start of the season.
+He's put together a 2.45 ERA in 22 2/3 innings pitched, with 19 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.